 Quinoa has a mild, nutty flavor with a slightly crunchy texture.
 It is often described as having an earthy and nutty taste that pairs well with many different types of flavors, such as herbs, spices, and sauces.

 As an amazon associate, I earn from qualifying sales.

 This recipe is perfect for meal prep.
 You can store leftover power bowls with quinoa in a container with a tight-fitting lid in the refrigerator for up to five days.
 I recommend waiting to add the lemon tahini sauce until just before serving.

 Lemon Tahini Sauce

 - In a food processor or blender, combine tahini, garlic, lemon juice, nutritional yeast, olive oil, sea salt, ground pepper and cayenne.
 Process until combined and set aside.

-- Meanwhile, heat the olive oil over medium heat.
+- Meanwhile, heat the olive oil over medium heat in a large skillet.
 Add the onion and cook for 5 minutes.
 Add garlic, bell pepper and tomato, and cook for 7 to 8 minutes more.
 Stir in spinach or kale and cook until wilted.

 - Stir in the tahini dressing, cooked lentils and quinoa.
 Reduce heat to low and simmer until heated through.

 - Remove from heat and stir in minced parsley.